Location (via Chuchinka-Red Rocky FSR):

 Tacheeda Mountain Trail Sign

-4. The start of the trail is an easy walk in the forest.
+4. The start of the trail is a fine walk in the forest.
 Shade, few

 mosquitoes, good times.